loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-002-phi-trace-collapse-speed-limit.md

 This gives $c_* = \Delta\ell/\Delta t = 2$. ∎

-## 2.4 Information-Theoretic Derivation
+## 2.5 Information-Theoretic Confirmation

-**Theorem 2.4** (Information Speed Limit): The speed limit emerges from the constraint that information cannot propagate faster than the collapse structure allows.
+**Theorem 2.4** (Information Speed Limit): The speed limit c* = 2 represents the fundamental bandwidth constraint of a binary universe.

 *Proof*:
-Information in the collapse framework is encoded in φ-trace rank transitions.
-The minimal information unit corresponds to rank change $\Delta s = 1$.
-By the Zeckendorf encoding:

-- Rank change $\Delta s = 1$ requires transmission of one Fibonacci number $F_k$
-- This takes minimal time $\Delta t$ in the collapse framework
-- The spatial extent is $\Delta\ell$, giving speed $\Delta\ell/\Delta t$

-Since Fibonacci numbers satisfy $F_{k+1}/F_k \to \varphi$, but the discrete encoding constraint limits the maximal transmission rate to twice the minimal unit, we get $c_* = 2$. ∎
+1. **Shannon's Channel Capacity**: For binary channels, maximum information rate = number of channels × bits per channel per time
+2. **Binary Universe**: 2 channels × 1 bit/channel/time = 2 bits/time
+3. **Speed Interpretation**: In units where information travels 1 spatial unit per bit, speed = 2 units/time
+4. **Causality**: Information cannot exceed this rate without violating the binary structure

+The Fibonacci structure emerges from the "no consecutive 1s" constraint but does not change the fundamental channel count. ∎

+**Key Insight**: The golden ratio φ appears in the growth rate of states but the speed limit is determined by the channel count, not the state count.

 ## 2.5 Category-Theoretic Speed Limit